 I've never met anyone so enamored of lactic acid bacteria.

 I'm standing with Sandor Ellix Katz, a self-taught fermentation expert whose obsession with funky foods has earned him the nickname "Sandorkraut."
 He's slicing cabbages and bouncing up and down on his heels as he talks to me about what literally gets his juices flowing.

 "I could literally feel the salivary glands under my tongue squirting out saliva," he recalls of his brief flirtation with a macrobiotic diet in the 80s, which placed a heavy emphasis on cultured foods.
-It was that sharp, pickled flavour—one that he grew up with in Manhattan, eating kosher dills with his family—that clicked in his synapses.
+It was that sharp, pickled flavor—one that he grew up with in Manhattan, eating kosher dills with his family—that clicked in his synapses.

-"I've always been drawn to pickles, sauerkraut, and other lactic acid-flavoured foods," he says, but adds that it wasn't until his mid-20s that he began making fermented foods himself, after moving to an off-the-grid community in rural Tennessee.
+"I've always been drawn to pickles, sauerkraut, and other lactic acid-flavored foods," he says, but adds that it wasn't until his mid-20s that he began making fermented foods himself, after moving to an off-the-grid community in rural Tennessee.
 "I was such a naive city kid that I never thought about that fact that in a garden all the cabbages are ready at the same time.
-It was in the context of keeping a garden that suddenly I realised, 'Oh, there's a practical aspect to this.
+It was in the context of keeping a garden that suddenly I realized, 'Oh, there's a practical aspect to this.
 I'm gonna learn to make sauerkraut so that I have something to do with all these cabbages.'"

 And so Katz taught himself to make sauerkraut—with the The Joy of Cooking no less.
 "That just led me into a personal obsession with all things fermented," he says.
 From there, he began experimenting with sourdough, cheese-making, and country wine.